INTRODUCTION

 Simon Fedorovich Savchenko was born in 1873 and wrote as a journalist and science fiction writer under the pseudonym S. Belsky.
 He was a participant in the Union of October 17, and wrote more than 50 short stories between 1903 and 1917, some of possible interest to science fiction readers include the "The End of the History of the People of the Sun" (1914), "A Special Taste of the Country" (1914), "At the Foot of the Sayans" (1916), "Golden Valley" (1914), "Ship of the Dead" (1914), "My Meeting with Nero" (1914), "30 Years in Ancient Babylon" (1914), "Laboratory of Great Destruction" (1916), and "Between the Sky and the Earth" (1917).
 Savchenko died on August 23rd, 1923.

-"Under the Comet: Notes on a stone from an eyewitness about the death and destruction of the Earth" was originally published in standalone form in 1910 by the St. Petersburg publisher "The Printed Work" ("Печатный Трудъ"), and was anthologized at least four times, starting with 2015's "World of Adventure: 1901-1916, Volume 2".
+"Under the Comet: Notes in stone from an eyewitness about the death and destruction of the Earth" was originally published in standalone form in 1910 by the St. Petersburg publisher "The Printed Work" ("Печатный Трудъ"), and was anthologized at least four times, starting with 2015's "World of Adventure: 1901-1916, Volume 2".
 Numerous names in the text are inconsistently written, including Elza/Eloiza, Plumper/Plumpert, etc, which we have left as-is.

 This translation is taken from the modernized Russian version here: https://traumlibrary.ru/book/belskiy-ss-02/belskiy-ss-02.html